MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/samples/dump-global-option-set.md

 [!INCLUDE[cc-data-platform-banner](../../../../includes/cc-data-platform-banner.md)]

-This sample shows how to write out all the global option set metadata to an `XML` file.
+This sample shows how to write out all the choices column definitions to an `XML` file.
 It uses the [RetrieveAllOptionSetsRequest](/dotnet/api/microsoft.xrm.sdk.messages.retrievealloptionsetsrequest?view=dynamics-general-ce-9) message.
 You can download the sample from [here](https://github.com/microsoft/PowerApps-Samples/tree/master/cds/orgsvc/C%23/DumpGlobalOptionSetInfo).

 The following sample creates a new file at `\DumpGlobalOptionSetInfo\bin\Debug\AllOptionSetValues.xml`.
 You can open this file in **Office Excel** to see a tabular report.